-The T1600 Modem
+The T3000 Modem

-Telebit's T1600 standalone modem supports full asynchronous and synchronous compatibility with dial up V.32 modems.
+Telebit's T3000 standalone modem supports full asynchronous and synchronous compatibility with dial up V.32 and V.32bis modems.
 The modem features error control, data compression, modem security, remote management, and diagnostics.
 The modem operates over both dial-up and two-wire leased line circuits, and is compatible with CCITT and Bell standard lower-speed modems.

-The T1600 modem provides reliable, and error-free connectivity at speeds from 300 to 38,400 bps.
-The modem is shipped with prestored configurations, which allow operation with a wide variety of industry standard modems worldwide.
+The T3000 modem provides reliable and error-free connectivity at speeds from 300 to 57,600 bits per second (bps).
+The modem is shipped with prestored configurations that allow operation with a wide variety of industry-standard modems worldwide.